San Francisco Pedestrian Accident Lawyer

 We fight to earn victims the support they need to make a full recovery and get back on their feet.
 We also help families who have lost a loved one in a tragic pedestrian collision seek wrongful death support to protect their futures.

-Exactly what we do for our clients in a short, animated video:
+Exactly what we do for our car accident clients in a short, animated video:

 San Francisco is a place that encourages people to walk to work, to tour amazing sites, and to visit local shops and restaurants.
 Unfortunately, it’s also a city of narrow, fast-moving streets and hills that obstruct sight lines for motorists.